 Here’s what you need to develop a strong content marketing strategy:

 Your content strategy should be the main focus of your search engine optimization strategy.
-Tracking the performance of content helps you understand what topics perform well in terms of drawing traffic and converting visitors into leads, and leads into customers.
+Tracking the performance of content helps you understand what topics perform well in terms of drawing traffic and converting visitors into leads, and leads into supporters.

 4. Use Video